-This final chapter of Daniel is a direct continuation of the last vision prophecy in chapter ten and eleven, but now dealing with the very end of time with Christ preparing to return to earth.
+This final chapter of Daniel is a direct continuation of the last prophecy in chapters ten and eleven, but now dealing with the very end of time with Christ preparing to return to earth.

-This then leads to three final time periods to help us understand these final timings.
+This then leads to three final time periods to be aware of during this time of the end.

-It is also the only chapter beginning with Christ (Michael) and not with earthly kings as per all other previous chapters.
+It is also the only chapter beginning with Christ and not with earthly kings as per all other previous chapters.
 He is described as Michael the archangel, and although others disagree and see Michael as created angel, there's a post here with more details.

 “And at that time shall Michael stand up, the great prince which standeth for the children of thy people:” – Daniel 12:1a

 The chapter begins with Christ standing up for His Children, still in heaven and the High Priest in the heavenly sanctuary as described in Hebrews.
 Chapter seven confirms how God was seated at the previous judgement scene (Daniel 7:9), and there are various New Testament references to Christ sitting at the right hand of the Father (e.g. Hebrews 12:2).